AbhinavMir/networking/congestion_control.md

 Slow start is a congestion control algorithm used in TCP to gradually increase the amount of data that can be sent over a network in order to prevent congestion.
 The algorithm works by starting with a small congestion window size, and then doubling that size each Round Trip Time (RTT) until it reaches a predetermined maximum.
 This allows the sender to gradually increase the amount of data it sends, while giving the network time to adjust to the increased load.
 Once the congestion window reaches the maximum, the sender will use the congestion avoidance algorithm to maintain the current rate of data transmission.

+## Basics: AIMD

+AIMD (Additive Increase/Multiplicative Decrease) is a congestion control algorithm used by transport layer protocols such as TCP.
+The algorithm works by increasing the transmission rate of the sender (additive increase) until a packet loss is detected, which indicates congestion.
+At this point, the sender decreases the rate (multiplicative decrease) to try and avoid further losses.
+This process then repeats until the sender finds a rate that allows the packets to be sent without any packet loss.
+This rate is then the equilibrium rate at which the sender will continue to send packets.

 ## How does fast retransmission work?

 Fast retransmission is a technique used in TCP to detect and recover from lost packets quickly.
 It works by having the sender continuously monitor the acknowledgments it receives from the receiver.
 If the sender does not receive an acknowledgment within a certain time period, it will assume that the packet was lost and retransmit it.
 This allows the sender to quickly detect and recover from packet losses, reducing the overall impact of congestion on the network.